BradleyA/git-TEST-commit-automation/hooks/README.md

 ## Description

-After entering this command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
+After entering the following command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
 Git hooks are scripts that Git executes before and/or after events.
 Two local Git hooks are included with git-TEST-commit-automation.

     git commit -m 'latest changes' <COMMIT_FILE_NAME>